 We hold occasional community litter picking events, the last one of which picked up nearly 40 bags of rubbish!

-Playstreet will also be back as soon as the Coronavirus restrictions permit.
-This is when part of Monks Drive is closed to traffic so the kids can play safely and grownups can chat.
-Everyone will be welcome!
+PlayStreet will be back on September 4th and October 30th 2022, Covid permitting, with back-to-school and Halloween themes.
+This is when part of Monks Drive is closed to traffic so children can play safely and grownups can chat.
+Watch out for posters about future events or follow our Twitter feed.

 More useful stuff